Vocal Performance Major - Bachelor of Arts (BA) Degree

 Offered By: College of Arts and Media

-Learn the nuances of lyric diction and voice science by becoming a vocal performance major at Grand Canyon University (GCU).
-The Bachelor of Arts in Music with an Emphasis in Voice Performance degree program provides rigorous training in vocal performance.
-You will receive the personalized attention necessary to improve your range and strengthen your vocal skills, enabling you to take command of the stage.
-Share your vocal talents with those around you while you prepare for a meaningful career pursuing your passion.
+Dive into the nuances of lyric diction and voice science by becoming a music major at Grand Canyon University.
+During this Bachelor of Arts in Music with an Emphasis in Voice Performance degree, you will receive personalized attention from music instructors, providing opportunities to improve your range and strengthen your vocal skills.
+Prepare to take command of the stage and share your vocal talents with those around you while you work toward pursuing a career in music.

 Get More Information